North Central State College welcomes transfer students — including

-- Students wishing to transfer out their associate degree credits to continue their education toward bachelor and master degrees at other colleges/universities
+- Students wishing to transfer out credits from their associate degree, continuing toward bachelor and master degrees at other colleges/universities

-- Students wishing to transfer in credits from other institutions to earn an NCSC associate degree
+- Students wishing to transfer in credits from other institutions to earn a degree from NCSC

 For all transfer students—North Central State College offers a high-quality education in person or online, in small classes where you can easily connect with faculty and other students, and with intensive support services and extremely affordable tuition.

 Ohio’s General Assembly, the Ohio Board of Regents (OBR), and public higher education and adult and secondary career-technical institutions support multiple educational pathways to meet the full spectrum of student learning needs and aspirations.
 They further affirm that improved transfer student mobility will increase student satisfaction, degree completion, and the efficient use of tax dollars.
 To advance these goals, sound public policy to improve student mobility must include provisions to maximize the acceptance and application of credit for college-level prior learning and equitably treat students who transfer and articulate that learning for credit.
 Inter-institutional cooperation within this diverse system of higher learning is essential to facilitate the necessary acceptance and application of students’ prior learning.

 Starting your bachelor degree at North Central State College makes sense and is easy.
 Finish your first two years while still living at home and keeping your part-time job, and then transfer your credits to the bachelor degree program and university of your choice.
 We will be there every step of the way to answer questions and help you transfer seamlessly.